Kong/docs.konghq.com/app/enterprise/2.2.x/developer-portal/administration/application-registration/enable-key-auth-plugin.md

 ## Enable Key Authentication in Kong Manager

-In Kong Manager, access the Service for which you want to enable key authentication for application registration:
+In Kong Manager, access the Service for which you want to enable key authentication for use with application registration:

 1. From your Workspace, in the left navigation pane, go to **API Gateway > Services**.
 2. On the Services page, select the Service and click **View**.